-- 1. To elect two (2) Class I Directors, each to serve for a three-year term and until his successor has been duly elected and qualified or until his earlier death, resignation or removal; - 2.
-To ratify the appointment of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2019; and - 3.
-To transact such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.
+- 1. To elect two (2) Class I Directors, each to serve for a three-year term and until their successors have been duly elected and qualified or until their earlier death, resignation or removal; - 2.
+To ratify the appointment of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2022; and - 3.
+Transact any such other business that may properly come before the Annual Meeting and any adjournments or postponements thereof.

-Only stockholders of record at the close of business on March 26, 2019 (the "Record Date") will be entitled to receive notice of and to vote at the Annual Meeting.
-As of the Record Date, 12,468,219 shares of Common Stock were issued, outstanding and entitled to vote.
+Only stockholders of record at the close of business on March 28, 2022 (the "Record Date") will be entitled to receive notice of and to vote at the Annual Meeting.
+As of the Record Date, 4,893,403 shares of our common stock ("Common Stock") were issued, outstanding and entitled to vote.